HeatherRemacle/exchangelabops/plays/play2.md

     href: '#guidance-to-consider'
 ---
 ## Successfully Navigate the Project Intake Process
-To improve the delivery of successful IM/IT services that meet Ministry goals and objectives, business units work with experienced senior business consultants.
-Following the Ministry IM/IT Governance process ensures that project proposals, which have been championed by a Ministry business unit, will obtain funding and approvals for strategically important initiatives.
+To improve the delivery of successful IM/IT products or services that meet Ministry goals and objectives, business units work with experienced senior business consultants.
+Following the Ministry IM/IT Governance process ensures that project proposals, which have been championed by a ministry business unit, will obtain funding and approvals for strategically important initiatives.

 ### Step 1: Obtain Business Unit Endorsement
 - Follow your business unit's project authorization process
     - Create a Concept Case / Business Case
     - Receive approval to proceed
     - The business unit's analyst works closely with the Project Secretariat Senior Business Consultant (SBC) and holds biweekly meetings to surface initiatives and concerns
-    - Register proposal in the Ministry project tracking system
+    - Register proposal in the ministry project tracking system
 - Develop your operating model
   - What does it mean to be "done"?
-  - Who will maintain and operate the solution?
+  - Who will maintain and operate the product?
   - What is the [sustainment lifecycle](/CITZ-IMB-playbook/play7) for the product?

 ### Step 2: Follow the Ministry IM/IT Project Intake Process